Editor's note: This post has been updated in November 2025 for comprehensiveness.

 Pay attention to differences in temperatures within your system.
 Remember that water vapors turn into liquid when passing from a warmer to a colder area, so design your pneumatic system to avoid such rapid temperature changes.

-Some metals, like steel, are prone to rust and pipe scale.
-Other materials, such as marine-grade aluminum pipes, are more rust-resistant and help prevent oxidation-based contamination.
 Implementing a piping system with cleaner interior surfaces decreases issues related to moisture build-up and increases your system's airflow and integrity, so make sure to choose the best material to suit your needs.

 Water vapor typically collects and pools at the bottom of the pipe as it condenses.
 One way to prevent this water from entering the rest of your system is to adjust where the other pipes connect to the mainline.
-By connecting these pipes at the top of the airline (instead of at the bottom where the water collects), you are more likely to provide dryer air into the rest of the system.
+By connecting these pipes at the top of the air line (instead of at the bottom where the water collects), you are more likely to provide dryer air into the rest of the system.
 This method will not eliminate water, but it will help minimize damages that could occur further down the line.

 While the above practices to prevent moisture should be applied when possible, they may not be enough or cannot be applied to your system.
 In this case, there are numerous great products to help remove the excess water from your system.